Welcome at Theo Thijssen!

 “My dear, sweet, troublesome lot, I really only know one thing: the year or so that I have you and you have me, we should just be a happy class.
 The rest is nonsense, though I’d never tell you that.”

 Theo Thijssen (1879 – 1943)From: ‘De gelukkige klas’ (The Happy Class)

 In 1947 Westerstraatschool was named after Theo Thijssen, who was born around the corner from the school (Eerste Leliedwarsstraat 16, now the Theo Thijssenmuseum).

 If you plan to stay in the Netherlands for more than 1-2 years, choosing a local Dutch public school like Theo Thijssenschool is a great option.
-Most of our 450 pupils (age 4-12) live within walking distance from the school, making it easy to arrange playdates, or to simply meet each other in the local playground (Noorderspeeltuin).
+Most of our 450 pupils (age 4-12) live within walking distance from the school, making it easy to arrange playdates, or to simply meet each other in the central playground (Noorderspeeltuin).

 Around 15% of children starting at our school are ‘internationals’: their families recently arrived in the country and often don’t speak Dutch yet.
 Kleuters (age 4-6) learn the language through immersion in groep 1 and groep 2.
 Older children (age 6-12) go to an external newcomers class first and then join their peers in a regular class at Theo Thijssenschool (meaning: they usually don’t ‘lose’ a year).
 We have a dedicated NT2 (Dutch as a Second Language) teacher to assist children who are learning Dutch.

 Parents are encouraged to keep speaking their native language to their children.
 It positively impacts the socio-emotional development of children.
 A well-developed mother tongue also helps with learning another language, such as Dutch.